European Doula Network

 About doula support for vulnerable populations

 A number of doula organisations already offer developmental training to doulas to help them support vulnerable and traumatised women, a topic also presented at the EDN2020 online conference.
-Two EDN members from Ukraine and Germany are holding a zoom on Doula Care for Ukrainian Refugees, in English and German, on 9th April 2022.
 EDN member, Doulas Without Borders, is a non-profit dedicated to supporting vulnerable women in a variety of situations.